-Instructional design is a vital process of getting information and knowledge into the hands of learners.
+Following a set of instructional design principles is vital to getting information and knowledge into the hands of learners.
 It’s the carefully curated design or learning experience that determines the needs of learners, defines end goals and objectives of instruction, and includes the designing and planning of assessments and tasks.
-Moreover, it’s the creation of learning experiences and materials.
+Moreover, it’s the creation of learning activities, experiences, and materials.
 The effectiveness of the learning and training relies heavily on how these materials are presented.
 To help facilitate this, a collection of instructional design models exist to help enable you to create the most meaningful and effective instruction for your teams.

 Instructional Design Principle #1 -Move at an appropriate pace

 Presenting your learning content at an appropriate pace is key.
 No one wants to spend countless hours completing dry, foundational skills training, so spacing content out in small, digestible increments is not only engaging but also effective.
 A great way to assure this is by introducing microlearning into your instructional design plan.

 You should also consider what your teams already know about the content and go from there.
 If there is limited background knowledge, the type of background material will need to be more basic.
 In comparison, a more advanced set of learners may require less supplementary materials.
 As your teams work through m learning modules, it’s also important to keep in mind that the learning and development should be progressive – meaning they are building on existing knowledge to lay a stronger foundation.

 Sign Up For Free and Start Using the best Instructional Design Principles with the EdApp

 Instructional Design Principle #2 – Organization is essential

 When learners are presented with stacks of papers and some seemingly unconnected video clips, they get lost in the process.
 Presenting the content in a way that is organized and easy to follow is essential.
 A logical progression of content will help trainers and trainees alike as they go through the learning process.